ArchipelagoMW/Archipelago/docs/world api.md

 spoiler logs.

 The actual name as used in the yaml is defined in a `dict[str, Option]`, that is assigned to the world under `self.option_definitions`.
+By convention, the string that defines your option should be in `snake_case`.

 Common option types are `Toggle`, `DefaultOnToggle`, `Choice`, `Range`.
 For more see `Options.py` in AP's base directory.